ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 ### CRN (case reference number)

-The reference assigned to a person on probation in nDelius.
-Not nDelius number, case number or CRN number.
+The reference assigned to a person on probation in NDelius.
+Not NDelius number, case number or CRN number.
 The initialism may be sufficient without being spelt out.
 The format is 2 characters, 4 numbers and then 2 characters for example ‘RG5108AC’.

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">